sguox002/leetcode/leetcode-all.md

 given a string of NSEW,N north, S: south, E: east, W: west.
 Check if it cross itself. initial at (0,0)
 hashset: each location store as string.
 ->>
+<<-1487	Making File Names Unique    		30.0%	Medium
+create file, if the file name is seen add suffix (i) i the smallest positive integer not used.
+hashmap: record the file name and its suffix number. if it is 0, there is no suffix. maintain a list ->>
+<<-1488	Avoid Flood in The City    		24.9%	Medium
+rains[i] means it will rain on ith lake. if the lake is empty, it will full. otherwise it will flood. rains[i]=0 means no rain, >0 mean there is rain. when rain[i]==0 you can choose to dry a lake. ans[i] is the lake you choose to dry. rain[i]>0 then ans[i]=-1.
+You cannot do anything. if impossible to avoid flood, return empty array. greedy approach: [1,2,0,0,2,1] you need to dry 2 and 1 in the two sunny days. we record the full lakes in hashmap, and when we see a rain again on the lake, we check if there is a sunny day after it.
+- using hashmap to record lakes to be rained and non-rainned lake
+- using binary search to find the last index >= rainny day.
+->>

 <<-1500	Design a File Sharing System    		45.1%	Medium
 file sharing a large file with chunks from 1 to m.